NPacha/NicolesChocolates/unit_3/w17d01/instructor_notes/React-Hooks-Group-Discussion.md

 To avoid some common frustrations when getting started with hooks, remember two things:

--   Only calls hooks from the top level of functional components
+-   Only call hooks from the top level of functional components

 -   Never call hooks in loops, conditionals and standard functions